thekyria/cpp_docker_dev/README.md

 ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null lab@127.0.0.1 -p 49153
 ```

-In the last command, `49153` is the port that the `ssh` server is exposed at in the container.
-You can see on which host port, the container ssh server port 22 is expose to with `docker port theubuntu1` or `docker ps`.
+In the last command, `49153` is the port that you chose to export your container ssh server (22) port at your host.
+You can always verify this with `docker port theubuntu1` or `docker ps`.

 ## Code